jorzel/hashnode/clda2yev0000309mk7sc5hz8a.md

       app: hello
 ```

-In the `template` the section we place a definition of our pod.
+In the `template` section we place a definition of our pod.
 We also specified a strategy `RollingUpdate` to replace application instances one by one during the update.
 The desired number `replicas` is 2.
 The `selector` section provides a set of labels to identify the pod (from the template section).

 Now we can apply our configuration and investigate our cluster state.